List of asteroid close approaches to Earth in 2016: Timeline of known close approaches less than one Lunar distance from Earth in 2016

-While most asteroids on this list are confirmed, well-observed unconfirmed objects with a 50% or greater chance of passing within 1 LD of the Earth are included as well.
+The CNEOS database of close approaches lists some close approaches a full orbit or more before the discovery of the object, derived by orbit calculation.
+The list below only includes close approaches that are evidenced by observations, thus the pre-discovery close approaches would only be included if the object was found by precovery, but there was no such close approach in 2016.

-This list does not include any of the 32 objects that collided with earth in 2016, none of which were discovered in advance, but were recorded by sensors designed to detect detonation of nuclear devices (of the 32 objects detected 4 had an impact energy greater than that of a 1 kiloton device).
+This list and relevant databases do not consider impacts as close approaches, thus this list does not include any of the 32 objects that collided with Earth's atmosphere in 2016, none of which were discovered in advance, but were observed visually or recorded by sensors designed to detect detonation of nuclear devices.

+In addition to the confirmed asteroids on the above list, which feature in the CNEOS close approach database, there have been well-observed unconfirmed or confirmed but poorly observed objects with a 50% or greater chance of passing within 1 LD of the Earth, which are listed separately below.

-Warning Times by Size
+Warning times by size

-This sub-section visualizes the warning times of the close approaches listed in the above table, depending on the size of the asteroid.
+This sub-section visualizes the warning times of the close approaches listed in the table of confirmed close approaches, depending on the size of the asteroid.
 The sizes of the charts show the relative sizes of the asteroids to scale.
 For comparison, the approximate size of a person is also shown.
 This is based the absolute magnitude of each asteroid, an approximate measure of size based on brightness.